ricleal/SasModeling/README.md

 python setup.py docs
 ```

-For the now the index is not working.
+For now the index is not working.
 The generated model docs are available in the folder:

 ```
 SasModeling/docs/sphinx-docs/build/html/user/models/model_functions.html